jrast/littlefs-python/docs/examples/index.rst

     ...     fh.write(bytearray([0xAA, 0xBB] * 100))
     200

-As we wan't to place the files in a folder, the folder first needs to be created.
+As we want to place the files in a folder, the folder first needs to be created.
 The filesystem does not know the concept of a working directory.
-The working directory is allways assumed to be the root directory, therefore :code:`./config`, :code:`/config` and :code:`config` have all the same meaning, use whatever you like the best.
+The working directory is always assumed to be the root directory, therefore :code:`./config`, :code:`/config` and :code:`config` have all the same meaning, use whatever you like the best.

 A final check to see if all required files are on the filesystem before we dump the data